 - Sessions with employers

-We are running special virtual sessions with volunteers from the NHS, Bank of America and the aviation sector.
-Get in touch if you are interested in planning an activity with one of these employers.
+This year we have a partnership with the NHS and Aviation industry, and we are running special virtual sessions with volunteers from the NHS and the aviation sector.
+Get in touch if you would like to book an activity with one of these employers.

 Log in to start planning motivating virtual activities